PecanProject/betydbdoc-dataentry/trait_insertion_api.md

     `dateloc` value will always be `5` (exact date); the `timeloc` value will be `1` (time to the second) if a time is given and `9` (no data) otherwise.

-    1. If the heading "local_datetime" is used, the supplied values must conform to one of the following formats: `1918-11-11T11:00:00` or `1918-11-11`.
+    a.
+If the heading "local_datetime" is used, the supplied values must conform to one of the following formats: `1918-11-11T11:00:00` or `1918-11-11`.
 In particular, if the time is specified (first format), the letter "T" must separate the date and the time portions.
 If the time is specified, seconds